-They sound the same, but probiotics, prebiotics and antibiotics play different roles in helping parents raise happy, healthy kids.
+They sound the same, but when we compare Prebiotics Vs Probiotics Vs Antibiotics we see them playing different roles in helping parents raise happy, healthy kids.
 The key is microflora and the balance between good and bad bacteria in the digestive system.

 What You Need To Know About Good and Bad Gut Bacteria

 Did you know that not all bacteria is bad for you?
 In fact, the digestive tract contains microflora, which is made up of both good and bad bacteria.
 The human body contains more bacteria (microflora) than living cells.
 This microflora needs to be in good balance to help us stay healthy.
 However, all sorts of environmental factors can leave things imbalanced, which can lead to diarrhoea, constipation and even allergies and other health issues.
 It’s simple.

 Too much bad bacteria causes infections, whereas an abundance of good bacteria helps fight off the bad ones.
 That means balancing the microflora can help your child maintain a healthy immune system.